 - Region #1: Northwest Iowa

 - Region #2: North Central Iowa

 - Region #3: Northeast Iowa

-- Region #4: Southwest Iowa
+- Region #4: Southwest lowa

 - Region #5: South Central Iowa

-- Region #6: Southeast Iowa
+- Region #6: Southeast lowa

 - Culturally-Specific Programs

 - Statewide Programs

 - Survivors of Homicide and Other Violent Crime Programs

 Each of the tables for reimbursement by expense categories has a breakdown of out-of-state travel, in-state conferences and in-state travel to provide services.
-Approximately 78% of the federal and state funds were for payroll and benefits for staff to provide services to crime victims.
+Approximately 81% of the federal and state funds were for payroll and benefits for staff to provide services to crime victims.
 Each of the tables for reimbursement by expense categories has a breakdown of out-of-state travel, in-state conferences and in-state travel to provide services.
-One important change to note was effective SFY17, federal financial guidelines changed requiring states to allow programs to budget for indirect costs.
-The indirect cost rate negotiated between the agency and the federal government, or up to a 10% indirect cost rate with the state was required to be offered.